ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 These are the available parameters of a sequence concat combiner

 - `main_sequence_feature` (default `None`): name fo the sequence / text/ time series feature to concatenate the outputs of the other features to.
 If no `main_sequence_feature` is specified, the combiner will look through all the features in the order they are defined in the model definition and will look for a feature with a rank 3 tensor output (sequence, text or time series).
-If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features alons the sequence `s` dimension.
-If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongsize the `s` dimension, which means that all of them must have idential `s` dimension, otherwise an error will be thrown.
+If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features along the sequence `s` dimension.
+If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongside the `s` dimension, which means that all of them must have identical `s` dimension, otherwise an error will be thrown.

 Example sequence concat combiner in the model definition: